Flux-Activated Resonant Control of a Bosonic Quantum Memory

-There are several known strategies to mitigate the decoherence of flux-tunable transmons that can be adopted to enhance the fidelity of the resonant protocol.
-For example, the transmon $T_2$ can be increased by reducing the flux sensitivity of the SQUID, either by decreasing its area, increasing the asymmetry between the shunting Josephson junctions~\cite{hutchings_tunable_2017, sm}, or using geometries that are inherently more noise-resilient~\cite{braumuller_concentric_2016}.
+To enhance the overall fidelity of our resonant control scheme, we can readily adopt the known strategies to mitigate the decoherence of flux-tunable transmons, which is the dominant source of imperfection in this implemenation.
+For example, the transmon $T_2$ can be increased by reducing the flux sensitivity of the SQUID either by decreasing its area, increasing the asymmetry between the shunting Josephson junctions~\cite{hutchings_tunable_2017, sm}, or using geometries that are inherently more noise-resilient~\cite{braumuller_concentric_2016}.
 At the same time, flux modulation can be used to engineer AC sweet spots at the cavity frequency to reduce the direct decoherence limit during the operations.
 Both strategies are supported by the large bandwidth and strong flux delivery of the on-chip line developed in this work.
 Besides greater $T_2$, increasing the transmon-cavity coupling strength $g$ leads to more selective sideband transitions and faster adiabatic detuning, both of which can reduce the duration of the protocol and mitigate errors.
-Thus, the performance of the resonant operations shown in this work is not fundamentally limited by the control mechanisms or our device architecture, and can be directly improved by further optimization of device parameters.
+Thus, the performance of the resonant operations shown in this work is not fundamentally limited by the control mechanisms or our device architecture, and can be directly improved by further optimisation of device parameters.